 - My niece’s friend’s second cousin’s classmate just moved to Toronto (or some variation of that) or

 - I really want to go to Vancouver.

-I also took a hop on/off trolley tour, which was the weirdest tour ever.
+I also took a hop on/off trolley tour, which was the weirdest tour I’ve ever been on.
 I like hop on/off tours all right.
 If you’re short on time it’s a good way to see the sites, get your bearings, and learn about the city you’re visiting.
-But the live tour guide I had on this particular tour just kept talking about the coffeeshops in the area, and how there was a Starbucks on every corner.
-Yeah, I get it Starbucks is everywhere, but like I don’t need you to point out that there’s another Starbucks down the block from us.
-I can understand hearing about Starbucks on a tour in Seattle (you know where the company started), but not in Vancouver.
-Since there was a live guide I’m sure other guides on the same tour would have been different, and not just talk about coffeeshops.
+But the live tour guide I had on this particular tour just kept talking about the coffee shops in the area, and how there was a Starbucks on every corner.
+Yeah, I get it Starbucks is everywhere, but I don’t need you to point out that there’s another Starbucks down the block from us.
+I can understand hearing a lot about Starbucks on a tour in Seattle (you know where the company started), but not in Vancouver.
+Since there was a live guide I’m sure other guides on the same tour would have been different, and not just talked about coffee shops.